efraimkaov/dnf_autosnap-timeshift/README.md

 This is a simple hack which creates timeshift snapshots before any dnf-in/dnf-rei/dnf-rm/dnf-up command.

-The advantage of this hack is that you can always run regular `dnf` without snapshots.
+The advantage of this hack is that you can always run regular `dnf` command without snapshots.

 You need to have timeshift installed and configured before running this script.